goooofie/ClassIX/README.md

 **Preservation of Gaming History:** Allows access to classic games and consoles, preserving gaming history for enthusiasts and newcomers alike.

 **Compatibility and Integration:** Ensures compatibility and integration across different platforms and systems, enabling easy setup and usage for gaming enthusiasts.

+# Why not Retroarch?
+While Retroarch is very good for the majority of people, ClassIX includes ROMS, is even simpler to use, and includes guides built in.